maxi1134/Home-Assistant-Config/documentation/automations_list_v3_sorted.md

   (ID: `1717354512446`/`1717360188815`/`1717358289455`/`1717358415139`)
   These are most of the actions taken when someone breaks in and triggers the alarm system!
   (Police broadcast to Air Horns being started)

+- ##### Turn on camera floodlight when someone is detected at the back door during security events.
+  (ID: `1744810927278`)
+  This will turn on an extra floodlight if someone is detected while the automatic back horn is set to on.

 #### Party Automations